Santa Fe's three primary nonprofit single-family home developers are Habitat for Humanity, Homewise, and The Housing Trust.

 Formerly known as the Santa Fe Community Housing Trust, the Trust was established in 1991 to use the land trust model to increase affordability.
 Since then, the organization has expanded its model to provide a full range of homebuyer and homeowner services, including homebuyer training and counseling, reverse mortgage financing, rental assistance for special needs populations, and real estate development.

-The city and its partners support homeownership through rehabilitation and home repair, energy efficiency upgrades, and foreclosure prevention and legal assistance.
+The City and its partners support homeownership through rehabilitation and home repair, energy efficiency upgrades, foreclosure prevention, and legal assistance.